Gregg shorthand: Versions

 Throughout its history, different forms of Gregg shorthand have been published.
 All the versions use the same alphabet and basic principles, but they differ in degrees of abbreviation and, as a result, speed.
 The 1916 version is generally the fastest and most abbreviated version.
 Series 90 Gregg has the smallest degree of abbreviation, but it is also generally the slowest standard version of Gregg.
 Though each version differs in its level of abbreviation, most versions have expert and reporting versions for writers who desire more shortcuts.

+Many versions of this system were published.
+Several of these versions were given names: Anniversary (published in 1929), Gregg Shorthand Simplified (1949), Diamond Jubilee (1963), and Series 90 (1978).
+The last version was Centennial, published in 1988.
+Versions published before 1929 are often referred to as Pre-Anniversary.
+These versions are described below in this article.
+Besides the main editions, a number of simpler, personal-use editions were published from 1924 to 1968.
+These included "Greghand" in 1935, and "Notehand" in 1960 and 1968.